-In the fourth quarter of 2018, we determined that we will change the way we manage and operate the reporting entity and we are in the process of modifying our information system to produce financial information to support the new structure.
-The changes will require us to revise our segment reporting.
-It is anticipated that the modification to the system will be completed in the fourth quarter of 2018, at which point management will reorganize its operations and reporting structure and begin to manage its operations under its new segment structure.
+In the fourth quarter of 2018, due to significantly diminished activities pursuant to collaborations, we changed the way we manage and operate the reporting entity and modified our information system to produce financial information for the chief operating decision maker, or CODM, to support the new structure.
+The changes required us to revise our segment reporting.
+Management reorganized our operations and reporting structure and began to manage our operations under our new segment structure, resulting in a single reportable segment.
+The financial statements were adjusted to reflect this change in segment reporting for all periods presented.